aws-neuron/aws-neuron-sdk/neuron-guide/neuron-tools/neuron-monitor-user-guide.rst

    }

--  ``"neuron_runtime_data"`` is an array containing one entry per each Neuron Runtime specified in the settings file
+-  ``"neuron_runtime_data"`` is an array containing one entry per each Neuron application which passes the filter specified in the settings file

-   -  ``"neuron_runtime_index"`` is the zero-based index of this Neuron Runtime in the configuration file
+   -  ``"pid"`` is the pid of this Neuron application
+   -  ``"neuron_runtime_tag"`` is the configured tag for the Neuron application
-   -  ``"error"`` specifies any error that occurred when collecting data from this Neuron Runtime
+   -  ``"error"`` specifies any error that occurred when collecting data from this Neuron application
-   -  ``"report"`` will contain the results for the Neuron Runtime-level metric groups; their formats are described below
+   -  ``"report"`` will contain the results for the Neuron application-level metric groups; their formats are described below

--  ``"system_data"`` is similar to ``"neuron_runtime_data"``\ ‘s
+-  ``"system_data"`` has a similar structure to ``"neuron_runtime_data"``‘s
-   ``"report"`` but only contains system-level metric groups (not associated to any Neuron Runtime)
+   ``"report"`` but only contains system-level metric groups (not associated to any Neuron application)

-There is also instance information added to the root object regardless of the configuration:
+Regardless of the configuration, the following two JSON objects are always present in the output:

+**instance_data**
+Contains information about the instance on which neuron-monitor is running.
 ::

      "instance_data": {